 Financial Remedy proceedings, Private Children matters, Domestic Violence and Cohabitants’ disputes.

-Madhavi has been instructed in some of the significant divorce litigation of recent years including the following reported cases:
+Madhavi has also appeared in some of the most significant reported cases of recent years including:

 Mansfield v Mansfield EWCA Civ 1056: one of the leading authorities on the treatment of personal injury awards in the context of financial remedy proceedings (led by Richard Todd QC).

-Traversa v Freddi EWCA Civ 81: Madhavi appeared in the Court of Appeal (led by Justin Warshaw) in this case, one of the foremost authorities concerning financial provision after a foreign divorce pursuant to Part III of the Matrimonial Proceedings Act 1984
+Traversa v Freddi EWCA Civ 81: Madhavi appeared in the Court of Appeal (led by Justin Warshaw, now Queen’s Counsel) in this case, one of the foremost authorities concerning financial provision after a foreign divorce pursuant to Part III of the Matrimonial and Family Proceedings Act 1984.

 A v L EWHC 3150 (Fam): Madhavi has appeared on her own in the High Court in an appeal hearing before Mr Justice Moor concerning a significant departure from equality.

-She has experience of divorce litigation at every level, from the Family Court, all the way up to the Supreme Court, where she assisted Richard Todd QC and Geoffrey Kingscote in Granatino v Radmacher UKSC 42, the landmark case on prenuptial agreements.
+Madhavi also assisted Richard Todd QC and Geoffrey Kingscote (now Queen’s Counsel) in Granatino v Radmacher UKSC 42, the landmark case on prenuptial agreements.

 Madhavi studied at the Henrietta Barnett Grammar School for Girls before reading Law at the London School of Economics and Political Science.